sahara7191/home-lab-blog/_pages/about.md

 - To **demonstrate capability** in real-world tool usage during interviews
 - To **contribute back** to the community through shareable configs, walkthroughs, and fixes

-This blog also serves as a living reference for the configurations, decisions, and issues I’ve worked through — all the stuff that never fits on a resume but makes you better at the job.
+This blog also serves as a living reference for the configurations, decisions, and issues I’ve worked through.

 ---